-- Check the tyre pressures. - Remove the protective covers from the exhaust pipe and air induction pipe. - Turn the radiator fan carefully forwards and backwards, so that the shaft works loosely (it may be stuck to the sealing ring of the coolant pump). - Check that the engine air filters are undamaged. - Wash off any anti-corrosion oil applied to the exterior of the tractor. - · Check the belts' tightness. - · Check the oil level in the engine and transmission. - · Check the coolant level in the radiator. - Refill the AdBlue/DEF tank with new AdBlue/DEF. - Change the selective catalytic reduction (SCR) system supply module main filter. - Bleed the fuel system of air. - Refit the battery (fully charged).
+- Check the tyre pressures. - Remove the protective covers from the exhaust pipe and air induction pipe. - Turn the radiator fan carefully forwards and backwards, so that the shaft works loosely (it may be stuck to the sealing ring of the coolant pump). - Check that the engine air filters are undamaged. - Wash off any anti-corrosion oil applied to the exterior of the tractor. - · Check the belts' tightness. - Check the oil level in the engine. - Check the oil level in the transmission and hydraulics. - · Check the coolant level in the radiator. - Refill the AdBlue/DEF tank with new AdBlue/DEF. - Change the selective catalytic reduction (SCR) system supply module main filter. - Bleed the fuel system of air. - Refit the battery (fully charged).